 Note: Day students of French are normally required to spend a total period of at least three months in a French-speaking country in the course of their undergraduate studies.
 Exceptions may be made in special circumstances.
-The department provides guidance concerning travel, vacation courses and other opportunities for visits.

-First Year (FR 1000)
+FIRST YEAR (FR 1000)